 How to Clear the DNS Cache?

-When you are connecting to the website it will be caching the Domain Name Server i.e. the DNS settings to the machine in web hosting.
-Here when you are making changes to the DNS, this would prevent you from visiting the website at the new location for quite a period of time until the record is expired where the time taken can be from 3-48 hours.
+When you are connecting to the website it will be caching the Domain Name Server i.e. the DNS settings to the machine in website hosting.
+Here when you are making changes to the DNS, this would prevent you from visiting the website at the new location for quite a period of time until the record is expired where the time taken can be from 3-48 hours, this is applicable when you buy domain name newly.
 One should note that the ISP can also cache the settings, this will only be effective if the ISP has updated the information as well.

 Process to Flush the DNS in Windows